Cancún: Public transportation

 Together, these companies operate 36 bus routes in Cancun and its surrounding areas.
 Autocar operates 18 routes, both Maya Caribe and Turican operate 28, and Bonfil operates 20.
 TTE only operates Microbuses and Minibuses known as "combis."

-Most bus routes terminate near either Plaza Las Americas, the ADO Bus Terminal, Tulum Avenue, or the Hotel Zone.
+Most bus routes terminate near either Plaza Las Américas, the ADO Bus Terminal, Tulum Avenue, or the Hotel Zone.

 In the Hotel Zone, the main routes are R-1 and R-2, which run up Kukulkan Avenue.
 Operated by SEA (a joint venture between Turicun, Autocar, and Maya Caribe), services run around every 5 minutes and go between Tulum Avenue and the Westin Resort.

 One of the new buses in Cancun's Hotel Zone.

-In April 2024, SEA announced it had received 100 new air-conditioned buses, and were running them along the R-1 and R-2 routes.
+In April 2024, SEA announced it had received 100 new air-conditioned buses and was running them along the R-1 and R-2 routes.
 It was also announced that the two routes would be phased out in favor of a new corridor that ran between the Hotel Zone and Kabah Avenue, with other inner-city routes being considered.

-In August 2024, it was reported that a subsidiary of ADO, which already operates buses in Merida, was interested in operating 184 units in Cancun.
+In August 2024, it was reported that a subsidiary of ADO, which already operates buses in Mérida, was interested in operating 184 units in Cancun.

-ADO AEROPUERTO (Airport) already operates long distance bus services from its Cancun Bus Terminal, with destinations including Playa del Carmen, Tulum, Merida and the Airport.
+ADO AEROPUERTO (Airport) already operates long-distance bus services from its Cancun Bus Terminal, with destinations including Playa del Carmen, Tulum, Mérida and the Airport.

+Train

 The Tren Maya, under construction since June 2020, will connect Cancún to Palenque, Chiapas with intermediate stops on the Yucatán peninsula and operations started on December 15, 2023.
 Passengers can take a free electric shuttle from Cancun Airport to the Tren Maya Station.